Prioritize Security Projects for Leadership: Build a Risk Impact Matrix

 April 18, 2024 | By IANS Research

 An effort vs. impact analysis provides visibility into the value associated with the operational requirements of a security project.
 This allows for dynamic prioritization of initiatives as priorities and capabilities change.
-This piece provides an effort vs. impact template you can use to assess risks and threats relative to the work needed to address those issues.
+This piece provides an effort vs. impact template you can use to assess risks and threats relative to the work needed to address your risk management strategy.

 Security Project Prioritization Is Essential